 The climb begins just northeast of E70 and D1006 near Pontamafrey, six kilometers north of Saint-Jean-de-Maurienne.

 The shorter Lacets de Montvernier route overlaps the longer Col du Chaussy climb.
-The 2022 Tour de France route climbs Lacets de Montvernier, but turns right and heads toward Col du Télégraphe at the town of Vernier instead of travelling northerly on to Col du Chaussy.
+The 2022 Tour de France route climbed Lacets de Montvernier, but turned right and headed toward Col du Télégraphe at the town of Vernier instead of traveling northerly on to Col du Chaussy.

 Well . . . it’s not called Lacets de Montvernier for nothing . . .